Sharpening Handbook Logo

 Propagating & Pruning Blade

-• for propagating plants by arborists, gardners, orchardists, vintners, other horticulturists, and
+• Propagating plants by arborists, gardners, orchardists, vintners, other horticulturists, and

 The blade has an overall angle of 15°, but the cutting edge is less acute as denoted by the value of β to the left.